Douglas Fir Trail Project

 Can people still use the park space and trails on the south side?

-The south park space is open.
-Once construction starts, the paved part of the south parking lot will still be accessible but gravel part of the south parking lot will be used for construction laydown area.
+The paved part of the south parking lot is open during construction, but the gravel part of the parking lot is being used for construction staging.